 May scratch if using metal utensils

 If the idea of adding more plastics to your kitchen doesn’t sit quite right with you, consider investing in these bamboo-based mixing bowls.
-The 6-piece set by Chef Craft is made primarily from highly renewable bamboo fiber.
+The six-piece set by Chef Craft is made primarily from highly renewable bamboo fiber.
 Not only are they crafted from conveniently renewable resources, but they are also far more biodegradable than other mixing bowls on the market.

 In addition to a smaller landfill footprint, these bowls are dishwasher safe and are available in two colors—the natural color bowls are also free of any dyes.
 The six bowl sizes include 1-cup, 2-cup, 1-quart, 2-quart, 3-quart, and 4.5-quart bowls.
 They are not microwave or oven safe.

-What to Look for When Buying Mixing Bowls
+What to Look for in Mixing Bowls

 The larger the set, the wider the range of bowl sizes you have at your disposal.
 Small sets typically start with about a 1-quart bowl and increase in capacity incrementally to a 5-quart bowl.
 Larger sets include smaller bowls and larger bowls, as well as increments in between.